 Shavuot, Festival of Weeks * Chag Ha’Bikurim, Holiday of the First Fruit * Z’man Matan Torateinu, Time of the Giving of the Torah

-Note: Holiday begins sundown June 3.
+Note: Holiday begins at sundown on May 16

 Shavuot, the Festival of Weeks, corresponds to the 6th and 7th of Sivan.
 The many names of the holiday best describe exactly what is celebrated:

 Shavuot, Festival of Weeks – Shavuot is the only holiday not listed in the Torah by the day and month on which it is to be observed.
 Rather, the Torah instructed that this festival take place the 49th day after the second day of Passover, the day on which the Omer Sacrifice was offered.
 The name, therefore, reflects the fact that this holiday occurs seven complete weeks (Shavuot) after Passover.
 In mystical terms, the number 7 represents the natural order of things, and so a complete, natural cycle has occurred.

 Chag Ha’Bikurim, Holiday of the First Fruit – The natural cycle that has been completed is agricultural.
 On Chag Ha’Bikurim, the offering of the First Fruit of the harvest was brought to the Holy Temple in Jerusalem as a gesture of thanksgiving for the successful yield.